carlmylo/docu-rpcs3/pages/english/instruments/gamepads/ps3-ds3.md

 ## NOTES

 * PlayStation 3 DualShock 3 controllers can be connected via USB or wirelessly via Bluetooth.
 For Bluetooth, you need a Bluetooth receiver to connect to your computer.
-* To play Guitar/Bass/Keys parts on a Controller (Padtar), you will need Rock Band 3 Deluxe.
-* This controller requires advanced setup (DsHidMini).
 * This setup has only been tested on **DsHidMini. **AVOID ScpToolKit AS IT IS OUTDATED!**
 	* More information is available on [[RPCS3's Help page]](https://wiki.rpcs3.net/index.php?title=Help:Controller_Configuration#Using_DualShock_3_controller).
+* To play Guitar/Bass/Keys parts on a Controller (Padtar), you will need Rock Band 3 Deluxe.
+* There is no binding file as all controls are default.
+* This controller auto-strums like god intended.

 ## Pad Information